amarmer/JsonProperty/README.md

 (but could be used any other framework).

 Any class which needs to model JSON should be derived from Json::Data.

-Any member of the class which needs bind JSON element should be declared like JsonProperty<type> member{key(jsonKey)}; For instance: JsonProperty<string> name{key("firstName")}; Instead of JsonProperty<type> member{key(jsonKey)}, for simplicity can be used macro JSON_PROPERTY(type, member, jsonKey).
+Any member of the class which needs to bind JSON element should be declared like JsonProperty<type> member{key(jsonKey)}; For instance: JsonProperty<string> name{key("firstName")}; Instead of JsonProperty<type> member{key(jsonKey)}, for simplicity can be used macro JSON_PROPERTY(type, member, jsonKey).